List of songs recorded by Demi Lovato

 On July 1, 2015, Lovato released her lead-single from her fifth album, called "Cool for the Summer".
 Lovato's fifth album, Confident was released on October 16, 2015 and the title track "Confident" was released as a single on September 18, 2015.
 "Stone Cold", which was released as the album's third and final single, peaked at number 2 on the US Bubbling Under Hot 100 Singles chart.
 She released a buzz single titled "Body Say" in early July 2016.
 In 2017, Lovato was featured in Cheat Codes' "No Promises", Jax Jones' "Instruction" along with Stefflon Don, also Luis Fonsi's "Échame la Culpa".
 On July 11, 2017, she released the lead single of her sixth studio album, "Sorry Not Sorry".
 Lovato's sixth album, Tell Me You Love Me was released on September 29, 2017.
 In 2018, Lovato released her collaborations with Christina Aguilera and Clean Bandit, titled "Fall in Line" and "Solo", respectively.
 On June 21, 2018, Lovato released a stand-alone single "Sober", which she referred to as "my truth" and discusses struggles with addiction and sobriety.

 In 2020, Lovato made her comeback in the music industry by performing single "Anyone" at the 62nd Annual Grammy Awards.
 Lovato released singles "I Love Me", "Still Have Me" and "Commander in Chief" in March, September and October, respectively.
 She also was featured in Sam Smith's collaborative single "I'm Ready", a remix of JoJo's "Lonely Hearts", and Marshmello's "OK Not to Be OK".
 Lovato released her seventh studio album, Dancing with the Devil... the Art of Starting Over on April 2, 2021, including singles "What Other People Say" with Sam Fischer and "Dancing with the Devil".
 Lovato released her eighth studio album, Holy Fvck on August 19, 2022.
+In September 2023, Lovato released re-recorded rock versions of previous tracks on her first remix album, Revamped.
+She released her ninth studio album, It's Not That Deep in October 2025.